huahuawong/datascience-essentials/5. DS-prep-resources/1. DS-prep/README.md

 Interview Questions from https://datascienceprep.com/.
-I don't have premium so I have to work out a solution and I figured I might as well put it on GitHub so that other broke students like me can refer to it.
+I don't have premium so I have to work out the solutions for the questions, and I figured I might as well put it on GitHub so that other broke students like me can refer to it.